nevoit/Real-Time-Event-Prediction/README.md

 [Lior Tkach](https://www.linkedin.com/in/lior-tkach/), and Shani Bahat for their help in debugging this repository, asking questions, and providing comments.

-These students plan to continue my PhD work, and they have done a great job of understanding all the complex aspects of this research in order to implement their own ideas in the future.

-I wish you all the best with your research, and I hope this repository will help you achieve your academic goals.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DEDICATION -->